A spar rigged at an upward angle from the upper part of a mast or pole, and

 ‘pan-African colours’.

-1) The heraldic term for any gemstone found in a ring’ – stoned.
+1) The heraldic term for any gemstone found in a ring stoned.

-2) In some systems of European heraldry, the term used to describe when an object (such as an orb crown or mitre) is decorated with jewels – but see ‘garnished’.
+2) In some systems of European heraldry, the term used to describe when an object (such as an orb

 The symbol of a British order of civilian gallantry granted to Malta (by HM King George VI) in 1942 and appearing on their national flag/naval jack see augmentation of honour.

-National Flag, enlarged detail and Naval Jack of Malta (fotw)
+National Flag, enlarged detail and Naval Jack of Malta

 GIN PENNANT (or PENDANT)